c9onz/Box-Office-to-Netflix/README.md

 II.
 Methodology<br>

-Compiled and pre-processed 2546 rows of data from The Numbers in Excel.
+Compiled and pre-processed 2546 rows of data from The Numbers in Excel and created visualizations in [Tableau](https://public.tableau.com/app/profile/christine.gonzalez4230/vizzes).

 Standardized and aggregated data based on the following:
 1) Highest-grossing movies by genre, <br>